 Dual-deployment is used for recovery in order to minimize down-range drift of the rocket.The method is very similar to that of the DS rocket.
 At apogee, a pyro charge is fired which separates the rocket into two sections.
 The two sections, connected by a tether, then free-fall in a tumbling fashion, at a relatively slow velocity, typically around 70 feet/sec.
 (21 m/s).
 When a predetermined altitude is reached (typically 700 feet, or 215m.), a pyro charge is triggered by the flight computer which blows off the Av-bay compartment.
 The momentum pulls the recovery parachute out of the forward airframe.
 The pyro charges typically employ between 1 and 2 grams of Crimson Powder, contained within a sealed polyethylene tube.

-It is expected that the Impulser-X motor motor will be used for most initial flights.
-Plans are in the works for flights powered by the new Helios-XX "I-class" motor powered by ANCP, which as a similar total impulse as Impulser-X. Another motor that is slated to loft the Xi rocket is the SSJ-F motor, a "J-class" motor that is the flight version of the SSJ motor that was used for static testing back in 2006-2007 timeframe.
+It is expected that the Impulser-X motor will be used for most initial flights.
+Plans are in the works for flights powered by the new Helios-XX "I-class" motor powered by ANCP, which has a similar total impulse as Impulser-X. Another motor that is slated to loft the Xi rocket is the SSJ-F motor, a "J-class" motor that is the flight version of the SSJ motor that was used for static testing back in 2006-2007 timeframe.
 As a longer term goal, the Xi rocket will be utilized for flight testing of future APCP based rocket motors.

 Drawing ofXi rocket